mslinn/jekyll_plugin_support/README.md

 {% endmy_block_tag %}
 ```

-Normal processing of `my_block_tag` is augmented by interpolating the attribution format string,
+The normal processing of `my_block_tag` is augmented by interpolating the attribution format string,
 which is a Ruby-compatible interpolated string.

 The default attribution format string is: